Three siblings struck, killed by truck at school bus stop in Indiana

-Rochester, Ind. — Twin boys and their big sister were killed and a fourth child was flown to the hospital with serious injuries after an early Tuesday crash that happened as they were getting on their school bus in northern Indiana.
+FULTON COUNTY, Ind. — Twin boys and their big sister were killed and a fourth child was airlifted to the hospital with serious injuries after an early Tuesday crash.
+The wreck happened as the children were getting on their school bus in northern Indiana.

 Xzavier and Mason Ingle, both 6, and Alivia Stahl, 9, were pronounced dead at the scene of the crash near 4600 North Ind.
 25 north of Rochester in Fulton County, according to Sgt.
 Tony Slocum of the Indiana State Police.